 Finally, in the “Run” phase, organizations optimize their cloud spend in a continuous and proactive manner, using advanced techniques like automation and predictive analytics to maximize cost efficiency and business value.

-#14: Use Automation Tools in your Cloud Cost Optimization Strategy
+#14: Cloud Cost Optimization Tools

 While cloud providers offer tools for monitoring your cloud spending and recommendations for cost saving opportunities, actually implementing these optimizations often requires significant engineering time and resources.
+That’s why automation tools are a key part of your cost optimization strategy.
+Let’s dive into the top options.

 • Rightsizing: rightsize EC2 instances and Auto Scaling Groups

-• Resource scheduling: automatically schedule and pause idle resources
+• Resource Scheduling: automatically schedule and pause idle resources

 • Well Architected Review: automate and streamline your AWS Well-Architected Review

-nOps was recently ranked #1 with five stars in G2’s cloud cost management category, and we optimize $1.5 billion in cloud spend for our customers.
 Join our customers using nOps to understand your cloud costs and leverage automation with complete confidence by booking a demo today!

 Get discounts on all of your compute with nOps